johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 The origins of Maize Plant Discipleship are rooted in my own experiences of discipleship, which began amongst an international, Pentecostal missional community and network, in 1988.
 In that context, a personal calling to invest time seeking God in prayer led to involvement with a team of people who met regularly to intercede for God's purposes amongst the nations of the world.

 What took place amongst us may be described an intense, spirit-led intercession that continued, in that way, for over a decade.
-Throughout, I exhaustively journaled the words of prayer, prophecy, inspiration, exhortation, encouragement, wisdom and of Scripture itself, which were shared by the group.
-Many of those words informed or inspired insights now incorporated within the Maize Plant Discipleship syllabus.
+Throughout, I exhaustively journaled words, shared between the group, of scripture, prayer, prophecy, inspiration, exhortation, encouragement and wisdom, many of which informed or inspired insights now incorporated within the Maize Plant Discipleship syllabus.

 ### The Africa factor ###